Los Alamos National Laboratory Scientist 2/3 in Carlsbad, New Mexico

 Additional Job Requirements for Scientist 3:

-Advanced degree in science (chemistry, biology or nuclear/environmental science) from an accredited college or university.
+Education/Experience at higher level: Typical educational requirement is an advanced degree in science from an accredited college or university.

 Specific expertise in the application of ion chromatography (IC), x-ray diffraction (XRD), inductively coupled plasma mass spectrometry (ICP-MS), calorimetry or synchrotron-based analytical methods (extended X-ray absorption fine structure (EXAFS) or X-ray absorption spectroscopy near edge structure (XANES).